Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 Review the following important considerations related to the study permit.

-If you submit a study permit application to IRCC and you decide to change your designated learning institution (DLI) before coming to Canada, you need to inform IRCC of this change.
+If you submit a study permit application to IRCC and decide to change your designated learning institution (DLI) before coming to Canada, you must inform IRCC of this change.

-• If your application is still in progress, you need to submit your new Letter of Acceptance (LOA) using the IRCC webform.
+• If your application is still in progress, you must submit your new Letter of Acceptance (LOA) using the IRCC webform.

-• If your application is already approved, you will need to submit a new study permit application with a Letter of Acceptance (LOA).
+• If your application has already been approved, you will need to submit a new study permit application along with the updated Letter of Acceptance (LOA).

 If you have a valid study permit from a different designated learning institution (DLI) in Canada and change your school to VCC, please remember to change your post-secondary school in your account.